Natural Baby Life logo (480 x 130)

 In fact, I actually created an entire resource all about rehydrating dried-out baby wipes if you want a complete guide.

 One caveat when it comes to rehydrating wipes: At least one major manufacturer recommends against adding water to dried-out wipes because it would dilute their original solution and could make them less effective.
-Of course, they are also in the business of selling more baby wipes so use your best judgment!
+Of course, they are also in the business of selling more baby wipes so use your best judgment.

-Can baby wipes expire before I purchase them in the store?
 Yes, they can.
 Products like baby wipes can sit on store shelves for a long time and aren’t checked as often as food because of their long shelf life.
-If you find that you’ve purchased an expired product, hang on to your receipt and reach out to the store you bought it from or the manufacturer for a refund or replacement!
+If you find that you’ve purchased an expired product, hang on to your receipt and reach out to the store you bought it from for a refund or replacement.

-Will a wipe warmer affect the life of a baby wipe?
 Yes, wipe warmers can cause wipes to dry out faster due to the heating element in the unit.
-It is recommended that you use wipes in a warmer quickly to avoid running into this issue and keep the majority of the wipes in the original container, replacing them as needed.
+It’s recommended to use wipes in a warmer quickly to avoid running into this issue and keep the majority of the wipes in the original container, replacing them as needed.